rogerss11/information-retrieval/README.md

 ---------
 Choose one or more of the endpoints.

-- Similar courses given a course ID
+- Similar courses given a course ID  -> Get title and/or objectives, encode, compare with other courses, return course id+title.

 `GET /v1/courses/{course_id}/similar?top_k=10&mode=dense|sparse|hybrid&alpha=0.5`